-How long does it take to get an LLC approved?
+How long does it take to get a Colorado LLC approved?
 The LLC applications are processed online immediately.

 Step 4: Create A Colorado LLC Operating Agreement

 Creating a Colorado LLC operating agreement is the only way to legally lock down your LLC’s management and ownership structure.
-Having this document in place will give you something to return to if a dispute or lawsuit arises.
+Having an operating agreement in place will give you something to return to if a dispute or lawsuit arises.

 Even single-member LLCs benefit from having an operating agreement.